 FIDO2 (Fast Identity Online 2) is, confusingly, the third iteration of the FIDO standard, building upon FIDO U2F and FIDO UAF.
 It is best known as “the passwordless standard”, emphasizing security, convenience, privacy, and scalability.

-In the context of phishing and specifically Adversary-in-the-Middle, FIDO2 employs new techniques that are (at least today) considered to be breach resistance.
+In the context of phishing and specifically Adversary-in-the-Middle, FIDO2 employs new techniques that are (at least today) considered to be breach resistant.

 FIDO2 leverages standard public key cryptography keys and challenges to verify the legitimacy of the request, providing stronger authentication.
 Specifically, FIDO2 includes three steps: